 The event was presided over by the Queen of Knowledge and her court.

-Architectural historians have compared the Grand Staircase to the Spanish Steps in Rome and ventured that no other place in the country can boast a monumental exterior staircase of this scale, complexity, and beauty.
-The Grand Staircase, Inlow Hall, and the View Terrace are listed together in the National Register of Historic Places.
+Architectural historians compared the Grand Staircase to the Spanish Steps in Rome and ventured that no other place in the country can boast a monumental exterior staircase of this scale, complexity, and beauty.
+The Grand Staircase, Inlow Hall, and the View Terrace were, at one time, listed together in the National Register of Historic Places.

 Sadly, the staircase has deteriorated over the decades and was closed to public use in 2004.
 In 2015, it was added to Restore Oregon’s Most Endangered Places List.